-We took a quick mini-getaway to celebrate our anniversary and it was a bundle of fun!
+We took a mini-getaway to celebrate our anniversary and it was a bundle of fun!

-Here are a few pictures from our getaway plus nine things I have learned about marriage in nine years (I have learned more than nine of course, but these are currently top on my mind!)
+Here are a few pictures plus nine things I have learned about marriage in nine years (I have learned more than nine of course, but these are currently top on my mind!)

 1. My husband is not a girl.

 Yup.
 Married a dude.
 Need to remember that.